Nostalgia Full-Size Kegerator

 Keggermeister KM2800 Fridge and Dispenser

 Say Keggermeister out loud.
 Do it.
 Didn’t it make you smile?
-This killer kegerator comes at a lower price on our list, with some seriously premium features.
+Keggermeister KM2800 is a killer kegerator that comes at a lower price on our list, with some seriously premium features.
 Firstly, we want to address the performance: we had our thermometer hit about 35 degrees at peak performance, but that was without a keg in it.
 On average, it runs about 39.
 Some users say the internal thermometer is off, but either way, it’s still a refreshing chilled glass of beer.
 You get ample storage, a low cost, and a guardrail feature to house cups and bottles.
 Slide and glide it on the smooth-moving casters, or leave it stationary as a mini fridge when the party season comes to a close – either way, you’re going to love it.

 Single tap setting